An Extended Closure Relation by LightGBM for Neutrino Radiation Transport in Core-collapse Supernovae: Results

 \subsection{Diagonal Components}

 The diagonal components of the Eddington tensor play the main role in neutrino transport, and hence their accurate estimation is crucially important.
-The conventional M1-closure relation does not reproduce it perfectly \citep{2018ApJ...854..136N,2019ApJ...872..181H,2020ApJ...902..150H,2022ApJ...933...91I}, and the machine-learning closure is expected to provide better predictions.
+The conventional M1 closure relation does not reproduce it perfectly \citep{2018ApJ...854..136N,2019ApJ...872..181H,2020ApJ...902..150H,2022ApJ...933...91I}, and the machine-learning closure is expected to provide better predictions.

-Figure \ref{fig:loss_plot} shows the learning curve in the training of the 11-component of the Eddington tensor.
 The training is conducted to minimize the Mean Squared Error (MSE):

-where the sum is taken over the subset $D_\varepsilon$ of the data corresponding to a particular neutrino energy and $|D_\varepsilon|$ is the number of its elements; $k_{\rm boltz, FP}^{ij}$ is the Eddington tensor obtained by the Boltzmann-radiation-hydrodynamics simulation whereas $k_{\rm infer, FP}^{ij}$ is the one obtained with our LightGBM model.
-As the solid lines show, the training is successful with the values of MSE decreasing monotonically down to $<10^{-5}$ for all 8 models.
-These lines are terminated at different numbers of estimator because of the early stopping.
-The evaluation of the validation data also presented in the figure as dashed lines indicates that the overfitting is avoided reasonably well indeed.
-Similar results are obtained for other components of the Eddington tensor.
+where the sum is taken over the whole data and $|D_\varepsilon|$ is the number of its elements; $k_{\rm boltz, FP}^{ij}$ is the Eddington tensor obtained by the Boltzmann-radiation-hydrodynamics simulation whereas $k_{\rm infer, FP}^{ij}$ is the one obtained with our LightGBM model.

 We move on to the predictions of these models.
-In Figures 4, 5, 6 we plot the mean absolute error (MAE) for the diagonal components of the Eddington tensor for different post-bounce times: 250, 200, 150, and 100 ms. MAE is defined as
+In Figure \ref{fig:mae_all} we plot the mean absolute error (MAE) for the diagonal components of the Eddington tensor for different post-bounce times: 250, 200, 150, and 100 ms. MAE is defined as

-where $k_{\rm infer, FP}^{ij}$ is the $ij$-component of the Eddington tensor obtained either with our Light-GBM model or via the M1-closure relation.
+where $k_{\rm infer, FP}^{ij}$ is the $ij$-component of the Eddington tensor obtained either with our LightGBM model or via the M1 closure relation.
 It is apparent that our LightGBM closure gives more accurate predictions than the M1 closure for almost all energies at these times.
 The behavior of MAE is essentially the same among the three diagonal components.
 As the time goes back to earlier times, the accuracy is degraded somewhat as expected.
 It is encouraging, however, that the results are still better than those for the M1 closure except at $\sim$ 30 MeV, where the M1 closure gives exceptionally good results.